War3Evo/War3Source-EVO/README.md

 * https://discord.gg/uhTfXYgJfB

-## What is War3Evo War3Source Evolution:grey_question:
+## What is War3Evo War3Source Evolution:

 From https://war3source.com/:
 War3Source brings the Warcraft 3 leveling style and races into the game.
 It is originally based on the amxmodx (AMX) version War3FT.